Advanced air mobility: Switzerland

 Dufour Aerospace earned a 2022 AAM Reality Index score of 5.2 for its "Aero3" aircraft.

+Türkiye

+A landmark collaboration announced at Mobile World Congress 2026 brought together EHang, Türk Telekom, and Argela alliance to integrate pilotless eVTOL technology with advanced telecommunications infrastructure.
+It combined EHang's autonomous aircraft with Türk Telekom's 5G and cloud capabilities and Argela's AI-supported Unmanned Traffic Management (UTM) platform to establish Turkey's low-altitude economy framework.
+Planned commercial applications include urban passenger transport, scenic Bosphorus crossings in Istanbul, aerial tourism, cargo logistics, and emergency medical deliveries, with corporate stakeholders like Gözen Holding investing in the sector through pre-orders of eVTOL fleets such as Vertical Aerospace's VX4.

+The Directorate General of Civil Aviation (DGCA/SHGM) serves as the primary regulatory authority, actively developing frameworks for unmanned and pilotless aircraft operations, while Argela's domestically developed UTM systems align with international EASA and ICAO standards to provide capabilities for commercial drone registration, real-time flight routing, and vertiport traffic coordination.
+This regulatory and technological foundation aims to position Turkey competitively within the global AAM landscape.

 United Kingdom

 Vertical Aerospace earned an AAM Reality Index score of 7.2, ranking 8th.
 Virgin Atlantic along with Cranfield University and other industry and academic partners created the Advanced Mobility Ecosystem Consortium and earned a £9.5m grant by the UK's Future Flight Challenge.
 According to the World Economic Forum, Air-One became the world's first operational vertiport when it opened in April 2022 in Coventry.

 United States

 In 2020, Joby Aviation acquired the rights to Uber's Elevate and in August 2021, the company went public.
 In 2022, Joby set a new eVTOL speed record, had a prototype crash in rural California, achieved an FAA Part 135 air service certification, and signed Delta Air Lines as investor and strategic partner.
 As of 2024, Joby tied with Beta Technologies and Volocopter with an industry leading AAM Reality Index score of 8.0, followed by Archer Aviation (7.9), Wisk Aero (7.4), Pipistrel (7.2) among the top ten eVTOL manufacturers.
 The Federal Aviation Administration was to outline its path to fully operational AAM air taxis before summer 2023.
 United Airlines invested in both Joby and Volocopter.

 The City of Los Angeles published Integrating Advanced Air Mobility: A Primer for Cities.

 In November 2023, Volocopter and Joby Aviation tested their respective eVTOLs in New York City, from the Downtown Manhattan Heliport.